Takeover

 In business, a takeover is the purchase of one company (the target) by another (the acquirer or bidder).
-In the UK, the term refers to the acquisition of a public company whose shares are listed on a stock exchange, in contrast to the acquisition of a private company.
+In the UK, the term refers to the acquisition of a public company whose shares are publicly listed, in contrast to the acquisition of a private company.

 Management of the target company may or may not agree with a proposed takeover, and this has resulted in the following takeover classifications: friendly, hostile, reverse or back-flip.
-Financing a takeover often involves loans or bond issues which may include junk bonds as well as a simple cash offers.
+Financing a takeover often involves loans or bond issues which may include junk bonds as well as a simple cash offer.
 It can also include shares in the new company.

-Types
+Takeover types

-Friendly
+Friendly takeover

 A friendly takeover is an acquisition which is approved by the management of the target company.
 Before a bidder makes an offer for another company, it usually first informs the company's board of directors.
-In an ideal world, if the board feels that accepting the offer serves the shareholders better than rejecting it, it recommends the offer be accepted by the shareholders.

 In a private company, because the shareholders and the board are usually the same people or closely connected with one another, private acquisitions are usually friendly.
 If the shareholders agree to sell the company, then the board is usually of the same mind or sufficiently under the orders of the equity shareholders to cooperate with the bidder.
 This point is not relevant to the UK concept of takeovers, which always involve the acquisition of a public company.

+A "bear hug" is an unsolicited takeover bid which is so generous that the shareholders of the target company are very likely to submit, accepting the offer.